steinwurf/steinwurf-docs/source/score/overview_score.rst

 .. _Steinwurf Buildbot: http://buildbot.steinwurf.com

 .. note:: The Buildbot is used for several different libraries.
-The score-c and score-cpp libraries can be found in the overview on the main page.
+The score library can be found in the overview on the main page.